The KATA Foundation

 Due to the high incidence of cancer in FA patients, the disease has captured the attention of researchers worldwide.
-Discovering a link between defective FA genes and certain cancers such as ovarian, pancreatic, prostate and breast cancer in the non-FA population has led many top researchers to believe that finding a cure for the disease may be a key to beating cancer itself.
+Discovering a link between defective FA genes and certain cancers such as head and neck, gastrointestinal, gynecologic and breast cancer in the non-FA population has led many top researchers to believe that finding a cure for the disease may be a key to beating cancer itself.

 KATA has funded over $1 million in Fanconi anemia research, including research into the causes, treatment and prevention of cancers particularly harmful to FA patients.
 Click here for a list of specific research funded.